 One commonly used "natural" heartburn remedy is calcium.
-It's also the active ingredient in most over-the-counter antacids.
+It's also the active ingredient in many over-the-counter antacids.

-If you find yourself popping antacids like candy and you're having heartburn more than a couple of times a week, it's time to see the doctor.
+If you find yourself popping antacids like candy and you're having heartburn more than a couple of times a week, or if you are using antacids for longer than two weeks, it's time to see the doctor.
 You may have a condition called GERD -- gastroesophageal reflux disease.
-Frequent heartburn can lead to long-term problems --3 even cancer.
-But stopping the acid reflux can help prevent complications down the road.
+Frequent heartburn can lead to long-term problems.
+It can cause inflammation and strictures in your esophagus.
+In rare cases, it may even lead to cancer.
+But stopping the acid reflux can help prevent complications in the future.

-Here is a rundown of some other commonly used home remedies for heartburn, and the evidence on whether they work.
+Here is a rundown of some other commonly used home remedies for heartburn, and the evidence for their effectiveness.

 Do Herbal Heartburn Remedies Work?

 There isn't much research into herbal remedies for heartburn.
 Most of the research has centered on a product called Iberogast.
-It is made with many different herbs, including:
+It is made with 9 different herbs, including:

 Clown's mustard plant

-Studies have shown that Iberogast reduces acid reflux, stomach pain, cramping, and nausea.
+Some studies have shown that Iberogast may reduce heartburn, stomach pain, cramping, and nausea.
 It's not clear, however, which herb in the mix relieves symptoms.
 Plus, peppermint oil can actually worsen heartburn, so it's not a good idea to take it if you have GERD.

 Are There Any Other Natural Treatments for Heartburn?